Menu

 S. M. Krishna (left), Dr Rajkumar (centre), and Mallikarjun Kharge (right) addressing a press conference at Vidhana Soudha in Bengaluru after Rajkumar’s release from the clutches of forest brigand Veerappan in 2000

 The second major challenge was managing the escalating conflict over the distribution of the Kaveri River’s waters, a longstanding issue between the Indian states of Tamil Nadu and Karnataka.
-Karnataka’s Krishna Raja Sagara dam provides water for irrigation and meets Bangalore’s water needs, while Tamil Nadu’s Mettur Dam supplies water to the state’s delta region’s agricultural fields.
+Karnataka’s Krishna Raja Sagara Dam provides water for irrigation and meets Bangalore’s water needs, while Tamil Nadu’s Mettur Dam supplies water to the state’s delta region’s agricultural fields.
 Both dams are located on the same river, with Mettur Dam downstream, which means it can only receive water if it’s released from the upstream Krishna Raja Sagara dam.
-This situation has led to water access issues for both states.
+This situation led to water access issues for both states.
 In response to this crisis, Krishna undertook a padayatra (foot march) from Bengaluru to Mandya.
-His aim was to provide reassurance to the farmers of the Kaveri basin, affirming the government’s continued support in these challenging circumstances.
+He aimed to provide reassurance to the farmers of the Kaveri basin, affirming the government’s continued support in these challenging circumstances.

 The party just wants managers now, not mass leaders.
 I am old, yes, but is that a reason to sideline a loyal partyworker?
 A party that doest not respect seniors does not have a future.”